DamLabResources/hiv-crispr-review/README.md

   - `results/summary_res_all_gRNAs.xlsx` - Aggregated cleavage results across all gRNAs.
   - `results/SupTable1.xlsx` - Processed results.
   - `results/Table1.xlsx` - Summary results of the gRNAs aggregated by region.
-  - `results/Fig1ABCD.png` - Figure describing the results across the HXB2 genome.
+  - `results/Fig1AB.png` - Figure describing the results across the HXB2 genome.
+  - `results/Fig2AB.png` - Figure describing the effects of entropy on predicted percent cleaved.

+New gRNAs can be added to the analysis by editing the `data/gRNAList.xlsx` to add/remove gRNAs from consideration.